zhuccly/SAAT/README.md

       ...
 # Testing

-Downlods the pre-trained models and put it into ./ckpt/test, then run Evaluation.py
+Downlod the pre-trained models and put it into ./ckpt/test, then run Evaluation.py

 # Bibtex